 As your family grows, you can have additional rooms attached to the existing house.
 Opting for prefabricated additions lets you sit down, calculate the expenses, and see where you stand financially, whether you have enough saved to pay for more prefab additions or if you need to save more.

 Obviously, you have two distinct options as far as your plans for home expansion go.
-Use your better judgment to decide which option suits you best.
+Use your better judgement to decide which option suits you best.
 At any rate, it pays a lot to go for the more frugal option.